BY MOLLY | EVERYTHINGSHIHTZU.COM

 Overall the Shih Tzu may be small, but don't let their size fool you, they are actually quite more sturdier than your typical small dog.
 However, they will still need to be handled with care.

-Daily brushing and combing will help remove dirt trapped in their coats, and will also remove any of those hairs that have fallen off into their undercoat to keep his coat from getting tangled and matted.
+Daily brushing and combing will help remove dirt trapped in their coats and will also remove any of those hairs that have fallen off into their undercoat and will keep his coat from getting tangled and matted.

 You'll also have to pay attention to cleaning a Shih Tzu's eyes as they are especially prone to dirt and debris which can lead to an infection if left to sit to long.